adatamonk/cdn-create-a-node/README.md

 so have that created before running the script

-there is a smaple file in this repo `main.yml.sample`
+there is a sample file in this repo `main.yml.sample`

 ------------------------------------------------------------